Grokamole/openglstarterframework/README.md

 # openglstarterframework
-An OpenGL starter project using GLEW and GLFW
+An x64 Windows-based OpenGL starter project written in C++ using GLEW and GLFW.
+Includes directory macros for both required libraries.